geeksteam/VacancyReactTest/README.md

 (https://badges.gitter.im/Join%20Chat.svg)]
 (https://gitter.im/geeksteam/Vacancies)

-We are looking for a junior `React+Redux` reactive :rocket: developer.
+We are looking for a junior `React and Mobx` reactive :rocket: developer.

-##There is a small challenge to test your HTML, CSS, React basic skills:##
+## There is a small challenge to test your HTML, CSS, React basic skills: ##

 Asume we have up and running backend server wich listen for `POST` requests in `JSON` format (default React post format), at `/login` URL and reply to our frontend in `JSON` format too.